offbyone/ideas/content/old/events/please-land.md

 I hope that Lt.
 Col. Yang Liwei lands safely at the end of his flight and that they continue to pursue this course.
 If they do, it will hopefully act as a goad, driving the space program in the US forward.

 Perhaps now, in the same spirit that drove them during the cold war, the US will finally start putting money into space again.
-I can dream, can\'t i?
+I can dream, can't i?